jamespole/cellsites/nz/auk/albert-eden/mount-albert.md

 * **Date:** 26 February 2011
 * **Operators:** Telecom and Vodafone

-This site is unusual in that Spark has never provided UMTS 2100 MHz services from this cell site despite it being a metro cell site.
+This site is unusual in that Telecom has never provided UMTS 2100 MHz services from this cell site despite it being a metro cell site.

-View of North-Western side taken from the Mount Albert train station. **From left:** Telecom CDMA, Telecom UMTS, Vodafone GSM, Vodafone UMTS and two sets of conduits from the basement carparks to the top (excluding partially obscured antennas at other side of building).
+View of North-Western side taken from the Mount Albert train station. **From left:** Telecom CDMA, Telecom UMTS, Vodafone GSM, Vodafone UMTS and two sets of conduits from the basement carparks to the top (excluding partially obscured antennas at other sides of building).

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/Albert-Eden/20110226-134108.jpg)

 View of Eastern corner. **From left:** Telecom UMTS, Vodafone GSM, Vodafone UMTS and Vodafone microwave dish (excluding partially obscured antennas at other side of building).
-Vodafone microwave dish links this cell site with the [Linwood Avenue](#linwood-avenue) cell site.
+Vodafone had a microwave dish pointed towards the [Linwood Avenue](#linwood-avenue) cell site.
 Note lack of Telecom CDMA antenna in the direction facing the camera.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/Albert-Eden/20110226-135700.jpg)